What is estate planning?

 Estate planning is NOT one-size-fits-all stuff.
 Therefore, although we can talk in generalities, the simple truth is that not everyone needs or is best served by a full-blown, comprehensive estate plan.
 That being said, many people are in a situation where it does make sense to engage an estate planning attorney to draft and implement a full and complete estate plan–one that has been customized to such person (or persons), including their current life circumstance, their goals and objectives, their financial situation and also considers and accounts for other individuals who now or will in the future have involvement with such person and/or person’s assets.
 Because everyone is different, estate planning should consider and address these differences from person to person.
 Again, this is NOT one-size-fits-all stuff!

 Below is a broad overview of various components of a comprehensive estate plan.
-Again, even when each of these components are warranted and utilized by your estate planning attorney, each of these should be customized for you and your circumstances.
+Again, even when each of these components is warranted and utilized by your estate planning attorney, each of these should be customized for you and your circumstances.

-A comprehensive estate plan will often include the following documents, prepared by an attorney based on in-depth counseling which takes into account your particular family and financial situation:
+A comprehensive estate plan will often include the following documents, prepared by an attorney based on in-depth counseling which takes into account your particular family and financial situation.

 A revocable living trust can be used to hold legal title to and provide a mechanism to manage your property.
 You (and your spouse) are the normally trustee(s) and beneficiaries of your revocable living trust during your lifetime.
 You usually also designate one or more successor Trustees to carry out your instructions in case of death or incapacity.
-Unlike a will, a trust usually becomes effective immediately—rather than waiting until your death.
+Unlike a will, a trust usually becomes effective immediately—rather than waiting for your death.
 This very important characteristic means that your trust can do MUCH MORE than a Will, in that a trust can be your method of doing a great deal of “life planning”—including protecting against disability, divorce, lawsuits and other things that can occur in your life or the lives of your loved ones on any given day.

 Normally, your living trust will be “revocable”, which will permit you to make changes whenever and however you desire to do so and even to terminate the trust.
 One of the potential benefits of a properly established and maintained trust is the ability to totally avoid probate and thereby also avoid the public nature and potential expenses and delays that can be associated with probate.
 By the way, “living trust” is the term used to specify that this trust has been established by you during your life.
 There are also testamentary trusts, which are established after a person’s death, normally through such person’s will.
-There are pros and cons of testamentary trusts, but one of the reasons we don’t use these more is that such testamentary trusts do NOT avoid probate, as they are established through the will, after the same has been admitted to probate.
+There are pros and cons of testamentary trusts, but one of the reasons we don’t use these more is that such testamentary trusts do NOT avoid probate, as they are established through the will after the same has been admitted to probate.
 Therefore, a testamentary trust does not provide the very commonly sought-after probate avoidance benefit.

 If you have a living trust-based estate plan, you should also have a short-form will, also known as a pour-over will.
 For those with minor children, the nomination of a guardian must be set forth in a will.
 The other major function of a pour-over will is that it provides a mechanism for gathering any “stray assets” (i.e. assets not properly funded into the existing trust upon the death of the trust-maker (the grantor)) and transferring such stray assets into the trust, to be administered along with the other parts of the trust estate.
-In this regard, the pour over will is really a back-up plan (assuming there are no minor children), a safety measure, designed to be used only in the event that something has slipped through the cracks.
+In this regard, the pour-over will is really a backup plan (assuming there are no minor children), a safety measure, designed to be used only in the event that something has slipped through the cracks.
 It is ALWAYS better to ensure that there are no stray assets existing outside of the purview of the trust.

-A Will, also referred to as a Last Will and Testament, is primarily designed to transfer your assets according to your wishes.
+A Will also referred to as a Last Will and Testament, is primarily designed to transfer your assets according to your wishes.
 A Will also typically names someone to be your Executor, who is the person you designate to carry out your instructions.
 If you have minor children, you should also name a Guardian as well as alternate Guardians in case your first choice is unable or unwilling to serve.
 A Will only becomes effective upon your death, and after it is admitted by a probate court.
 Among other things, this also means that a Will-based plan does not contain and really cannot contain much in the way of “during life” protections, such as protections and plans for disability and other life issues.
 Again, a Will is totally ineffective and dormant during the life of the maker of said Will.
 In essence, a Will is your request letter to the probate court, to the effect of “Dear Judge, if you’re reading this, I’m dead.
 I would therefore respectfully request that you do the following with my stuff…”

 For those individuals who choose a Will-based plan (i.e. they elect not to establish a trust), the Will should be much more comprehensive than a shorter Pour-Over Will referenced above.
 This is because in this scenario, the maker of the Will is relying mainly upon the Will to facilitate and execute on all aspects of the estate plan.
 Therefore, since the Will is then needed to do more, the Will needs more words and pages to meet these stated objectives (as well as to ensure that the Will is legal and valid under Utah law—or whatever applicable state law).